-Since the pandemic began, YouGov has been commissioned to undertake repeat national cross-sectional surveys the UK.
-In this study we examined the data collected from the UK population.
-This data is collected from a nationally representative cross-section of the UK population over the course of 41 weeks from 1st April 2020 to January 28th, 2021.
+Since the COVID-19 pandemic began, YouGov has been commissioned to undertake repeat national cross-sectional surveys in the UK as well as other countries.
+The survey asked individuals a broad range of survey questions regarding their behaviours during the pandemic, their use of face mask, opinions about their government handling of the pandemic among others.
+Data for this survey are publicly available and further detail about the survey and questions asked can be found on its GitHub repository.15 In this study we examined the data collected from the UK population.
+This data are collected from a nationally representative cross-section of the UK population over the course of 41 weeks from 1st April 2020 to January 28th, 2021.
 The duration of this study covers the first national lockdown, ending on 1st June 2020, easing of restrictions during the summer and the reinstatement of the national lockdown on the 6th of January 2021.
 The responses to the questions in the YouGov survey were used to generate a novel preventative and social index (PSB) score and a Confidence in Government Handling index (CGH).
-Data from the Oxford COVID-19 Government Response Tracker (OxCGRT) was used to generate a Government Stringency (GS) index.
-Ethical approval was waived as part of the Imperial College's ethical policy.
+Data from the Oxford COVID-19 Government Response Tracker (OxCGRT) were used to generate a Government Stringency (GS) index.16 Ethical approval was waived as part of the [details omitted for double-anonymised peer review]'s ethical policy.